Tripura Gramin Bank

 The shareholders of the Bank are Government of India (50%), Punjab National Bank (35%) and Government of Tripura (15%).
 The Bank is operating in eight districts of Tripura State with its Head Office at Agartala.
 The bank has three Regional Offices functioning at Agartala (West Tripura), Udaipur (South Tripura) and Kailashahar (North Tripura).

 History

 The bank was established on 21.12.1976 with only four branches (Agartala, Bishramganj, Bishalgarh & Jolaibari).
 However, presently it has grown to a network of 154 branches operating in eight districts in the State.

 In 2010, the bank launched its Core Banking Solution.
 ATM facility has now been extended to almost all branches & bank has launched Mobile Banking service in 4 May 2018.

-Vision

-Vision of Tripura Gramin Bank is to emerge as a customer-centric, techno-savvy based on overall business and profitability without sacrificing the rural essence.
-As having largest branch network in Tripura, it is endeavor to provide prompt service to rural masses of the state.
-To uplift the large rural denied and deprived masses by extending priority sector short term credit in the form of KCC, GCC, JLG, MSME with special thrust to agriculture sector.
-By increasing value added services to its customer Tripura Gramin Bank is all set to increase its profitability.
-Rural artisans, unemployed youth, skilled labour, farmers are the major areas where bank is focusing for their betterment.
-Next is to earn the fidelity of employees, customer and the community, by operating with integrity and fairness at all times and to satisfy the customer's needs by offering a myriad of products that are driven by a sales and service philosophy.